syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Mapping-field-names-with-column-names).

 ## Retrieve the merge field names

 You can retrieve the merge field names and also merge field group names in the Word document.